coatyio/coaty-js/examples/sensor-things/README.md

 installed on your target machine.
 Download and installation details can be found [here](http://nodejs.org/).

-Then, checkout the sensorThings example sources from [https://github.com/coatyio/coaty-js/tree/master/examples/sensor-things](https://github.com/coatyio/coaty-js/tree/master/examples/sensor-things).
+Then, checkout the SensorThings example sources from [https://github.com/coatyio/coaty-js/tree/master/examples/sensor-things](https://github.com/coatyio/coaty-js/tree/master/examples/sensor-things).

 ### Install and build the sensor